 It’s fully waymarked as both a walking and cycling trail so it’s easy to follow.
 Given that the route combines on and off-road sections, we’d recommend either a gravel or sturdy tourer bike to enjoy the journey.
 The journey can be split into multiple days, or done in one go if you’re brave enough!

 It’s a great way to see lesser known parts of Scotland, and all the gorgeous vistas that the country brings.
+It’s one of the best bike trails in the UK.

 Cycling routes in Ireland